 Assigning Full Control Permissions for your User Account

-6. You’ve just change the ownership of the key, but that’s not enough.
+You’ve just changed the ownership of the key, but that’s not enough.
 You’ll need to assign necessary Permissions (usually, Full Control) to the specific branch in order to write to it.

-You’re now added your user account Full Control permissions.
+You’re now granted your user account Full Control permissions.

 About the author